In this post you will learn what Dependency Injection is, why it would be useful and how to implement it.

 - If you’re using Dependency Injection then it’s way easier, you would still need to change the code in 20 different places but it’s not as bad as when not using it.

-- If you were doing as the first example then you would probably need to pass a boolean or enum that would determine which payment method to use, yikes!
+- If you were doing as the first, non-DI, example then you would probably need to pass a boolean or enum that would determine which payment method to use, in all those places, yikes!